 - TK/Kindergarten: please park your car and accompany your student to and from the classroom (no curbside drop-off)

 There are bike racks available at both campuses.
 We challenge every BCS family to find a greener way to travel such as walking, biking, or carpooling.
 Let’s do our part to lower the carbon footprint!

 Please check the online Spirit Wear sale.
 The pre-ordered Spirit Wear will be available for pick up at the first day of school.
-We will also have limited quantities at the Summer Social and/or first day of school for you to purchase.
+We will also have limited quantities for you to purchase.